mrc4tt/GameServerKernel/README.md

 **IMPORTANT**
 ```
-VPS (LXC/KVM) is NOT recommended! - Do not try use this kernel for your VPS
+⚠️VPS (LXC/KVM) is NOT recommended! - Do not try use this kernel for your VPS⚠️
 ```

 ```